specklesystems/speckle-docs/user/qgis.md

  - The plugin allows you to select several layers in your project and send their geometry and attributes to a Speckle server.

- - You can received Speckle geometry sent from other software.
+ - You can receive Speckle geometry sent from other software.
 Properties of the objects upon receiving are stored in the layer attribute table.

- - You can send you data from QGIS and receive it in CAD in a CAD-friendly location, thanks to option to create custom Coordinate Reference System (CRS) in QGIS.
+ - You can send you data from QGIS and receive it in CAD in a CAD-friendly location, thanks to the option to create custom Coordinate Reference System (CRS) in QGIS.
 To do this, you will be required to enter geographic coordinates of the point representing the origin point (0, 0) in your CAD project.

+  - You can transform the polygons and topography (single-band raster layers) from 2d to 3d upon sending.
+Refer to the "Transformations" section below.

 ### Using Speckle QGIS